r-walk/EclipseDynamicWebProject/README.md

 	b.
 Import as general project

-3. Right Click the *projectName* in the Project Explorer,
+3. Right Click the *projectName* in the Package Explorer,

 	select **Configure -> Convert to Maven Project**